IN THIS GUIDE

 There you have it – all the information you need to design, grow and care for the vegetable patch of your dreams.

-Food really does taste better when you grow it yourself, and it’s a great way to improve the diet of you and your family.
+Food really does taste better when you grow it yourself.

 Remember to take your time and plan carefully, and your hard work will be rewarded with a hearty harvest of yummy veggies!